markgyoni/geopol/docs/Getting_Started/Map.md

 Our map displays the following:
 - Player list
 - No player locations
-- Top-down view
-- Isometric view
+- Top-down view and Isometric view
 - Only the Overworld
 - Faction claims
 - World border